-4.7 Wound care
+4.7 Wound Care

-- · The edges of the wound will be closed using absorbable stiches, staples or Steri-Strips.
+- The edges of the wound will be closed using absorbable stiches, staples or Steri-Strips.
 The staples are metallic and keep the edges of the wound in place while your skin heals.
 They will be removed approximately 14 days after the surgery in the physician's office.
 If you have Steri-Strips, do not touch them.
-They will detach and fall off on their own. - It is important to keep the wound and dressing dry.
-Do not touch the incision and make sure the surrounding skin is clean. - You will leave the hospital with a clean dressing that you can take off 7 to 10 days after your discharge.
-If the dressing gets wet or dirty, you can replace it or reinforce it using dry materials from the pharmacy (Elasoplast, etc.).
-Note that it is normal for the wound to be red and for clear liquid to drain from it, but make sure there are no signs of infection (for more information, see Section 5 - Post-operative complications of this guide). - Once the wound has healed well, massaging the scar will be a very important aspect of cicatrization.
+They will detach and fall off on their own. - It is important to keep the wound and dressings dry.
+Do not touch the incision and make sure the surrounding skin is very clean. - You will leave the hospital with a dressing that you can take off 7 to 10 days after your discharge.
+If the dressing gets wet or dirty, you can replace it or reinforce it using dry

+- materials from the pharmacy (Elasoplast, etc.).
+Note that it is normal for the wound to be red and for clear liquid to drain from it, but make sure there are no signs of infection (for more information, see Section 5 Post-operative complications of this guide). - Once the wound has healed well, massaging the scar will be a very important aspect of cicatrization.
 Usually, scar tissue forms around the incision, which can cause adhesion of the skin and muscle.
-This phenomenon can hinder maximum hip movement.
+This phenomenon can hinder maximum knee movement.
 Talk to your physiotherapist about safe techniques for massaging the scar.
 Make sure to practise good hand hygiene before massaging the scar.
 Vitamin E cream, without perfume or skin irritants, can improve massage efficiency and healing of the wound.

-4.8 Sexuality after hip arthroplasty
+4.8 Sexuality after knee arthroplasty

 You can resume sexual relations as soon as you feel comfortable, usually 4 to 6 weeks after the surgery.
-You must continue to follow precautions for protecting your hip for 3 months following your surgery.
-In particular, make sure not to twist your hip and not to bend past 90 degrees.